 In order to promote efficiency and speed, the provisions plan to setup the possibility to create companies through online platforms.
 However, physical personnel will continue to be provided under the existing centers so that entrepreneurs who so wish can receive assistance with the formalities related to the business start-up procedure.

-Currently, there are several business registries that exist in France, and their lack of harmonization creates a certain complexity for entrepreneurs.
+Currently, there are several business registries that exist in different cities in France, and their lack of harmonization creates a certain complexity for entrepreneurs.
 The PACTE law therefore provides for a general registry that makes it possible to concentrate all information relating to companies onto its registry.
 Access to information will also be provided through a single online platform.
 In addition, online press services such as legal and judicial announcements will have to provide a single flat-rate for any publication; the average rate for a publication in the newspaper of legal announcements following the creation of a company is currently at 200 euros.

 – The balance sheet is greater than or equal to €4 million